 Additional cookies and those set by third parties

-Additional cookies may be set during the use of the site to remember information as certain actions are being performed, or remembering certain preferences.
+Additional cookies may be set during the use of the site to remember information as certain actions are being performed or to remember certain preferences.

 Other cookies may be set by third-party service providers which may provide information such as tracking anonymously which users are visiting the site, or set by content embedded into some pages, such as YouTube or other media service providers.